The Definitive Guide

 Effective cost basis: $230 - $11.50 = $218.50 per share

-Assignment Is Not Failure
+Assignment Is Not a Loss

 5. Phase 3: Selling Covered Calls

-Instead, sell calls at or above your cost basis.
-If the stock is currently below your cost basis and the call premium at your cost basis strike is tiny, be patient.
-Wait for a bounce, for IV to increase, or accept smaller premium.
-Time is on your side — you're collecting dividends (if applicable) and can afford to wait for better premiums.
+If the stock is sitting below your cost basis and the premiums at your strike are tiny, be patient.
+Wait for a bounce.
+Wait for IV to pick up.
+Accept smaller premium.
+Time is on your side — you're collecting dividends (if applicable) and can afford to wait for better setups.

 Worked Example: AAPL Covered Calls After Assignment